 • You come to the end of your benefit period.

 If you're currently receiving your full income protection benefit and receive Workers' Compensation payments, motor accident compensation, social security payments, or any statutory or government payments for loss of income relating to illness or injury, we will reduce your income protection payments by an equivalent amount.
-Read the Accumulation Account Insurance Guide (pdf) for more information.
+Read the QSuper Insurance Guide (pdf) for more information.

 For more information